Can you put a frying pan in the oven?

 Material:

-- We obviously recommend steel pans (stainless steel, cast iron, iron) which can withstand high temperatures perfectly.
-Our stainless steel pans are perfectly suited for the oven, for example.
+We obviously recommend steel pans (stainless steel, cast iron, iron) which can perfectly withstand high temperatures.
+Are our stainless steel pans perfectly suited for the oven, for example?

 - However, cookware with a non-stick coating may have a lower temperature resistance than stainless steel pans and therefore may not withstand the heat of an oven.